 The Netherlands – Rachel’s Ruminations

-Though you could visit the Netherlands any time of year, I’d recommend that you travel in April.
+Though you could visit the Netherlands any time of year, I think it’s one of the best holiday destinations in April.
 Not only can you see all the sights that make the Netherlands famous – the canals of Amsterdam, the windmills at Nieuwe Schans, and so on – but April is when the tulips are at their glorious peak.

 In April, you’ll see tulips everywhere you go, but the epicenter of tulip tourism is Keukenhof in Lisse.
 Keukenhof is a flower exhibition, but that doesn’t fully express its scale.